chiubaca/react-advanced-lightning-talk/presentation/slides.md

 ```

 <v-clicks>

- - pass in your "real" state as an arg
+- pass in state as an arg for this hook to track

 - create your custom update function which represents the "optimistic state

 - use `optimisticState` in your markup

 </v-clicks>

 ---